Surgery for lung cancer

 After your operation, you will probably have the following tubes:

-You may have one or more tubes into your chest.
-The tubes drain fluid and air into a big bottle.
-Your nurse checks it regularly.
-They will show you how to take care of it when you are walking about.
-They usually take it out after a few days.
+You may have one or more tubes into your chest to drain fluid and air into a big bottle.
+Your nurse usually removes it after a few days.

 You usually have your stitches, clips or staples removed about 7 to 10 days after your operation.
 Or if you have dissolvable stitches, they disappear over a few weeks.